bbauska/JS-Programs/README.md

 </pre>

 <h2 id="js-7">7.
 Capitalise a String</h2>
-Javascript doesn't have an inbuilt capitalise function, so we can use the following code for the purpose.
+<p>Javascript doesn't have an inbuilt capitalise function, so we can use the
+following code for the purpose.</p>
 <pre>
 const capitalize = str => str.charAt(0).toUpperCase() + str.slice(1)
 capitalize("follow for more")